-Appendix 3 Logging a concern about a child's safety and welfare Part 1 (for use by the person reporting the concern)
+Logging a concern about a child's safety and welfare

+Part 1 (for use by any staff)

-Pupil's Name: Date of Birth: FORM: Date and Time of Incident: Date and Time (of writing): Name: Print Signat Signature Job Title: Note the reason(s) for recording the incident.
-Becard the following factually, Wha?
-What (if recording a varbal disclosure by a shild use their words)?
+Pupil's Name: Date of Birth: FORM: Date and Time of Incident: Date and Time (of writing): Name: Print Signature Job Title: Note the reason(s) for recording the incident.
+Record the following factually: Who?
+What (if rec words)?
 Where?
-Record the following factually: Who?
-What (if recording When (date and time of incident)?
-Any witnesses? a verbal disclosure by a child use their words)? where: Is this an incident relating to sexual violence or sexual ha rassment?
-Professional opinion where relevant (how and why might this have happened?)
-Note actions, including names of anyone to whom your information was passed.
-Any other relevant information (distinguish between fact and opinion).
+When (date and time of incident ld use their words): Where: When (date and time of incident j: Ally withesses: Professional opinion where relevant (how and why w might this have happened?) , ingit the nave happened i Note actions, including names of anyone to whom your information was passed.
+3 Any other relevant information (distinguish betwe en fact and opinion). , 3 • ,